-We've reviewed 65 monitors, and below are our recommendations for the best 1440p gaming monitors that are available for purchase in 2019.
-See our recommendations for the best gaming monitors, the best 1080p gaming monitors, and the best gaming monitors under $300.
+We've bought and tested more than 300 monitors, and below are our recommendations for the best monitors to buy for 1440p gaming.
+Also, see our recommendations for the best gaming monitors, the best 1440p 144Hz monitors, and the best 1440p monitors.

-Our recommendations are based on what we think are the best 1440p gaming monitors currently available.
-They are adapted to be valid for most people.
-Rating is based on our review, factoring in price and feedback from our visitors.
+Our recommendations are based on what we think are the best gaming monitors with a 1440p resolution currently available.
+They're adapted to be valid for most people.
+Rating is based on our review, factoring in price, and feedback from our visitors.